-Short quizzes and group works can not be resit by default.
+All assessment elements must be accomplished at least at 51% to pass the course.
+Short quizzes, group discussions and home assignments cannot be resit.
 Upon special and proven circumstances (illness, etc.) individual derogations may be applied (delayed deadline, extra work, etc.).
 Students must apply for these derogations until deadline of the given task at latest.